dalesgit/zettelkasten/Linda.md

 - movie recommendation: saw "train dreams with much recommendation. beautiful, well-acted, poetically lays a story of paradox joy and sorrow
 - telling story of BCP statement on funerals
 - Paul's father died, Reformed Jewish.
 He went back to God.
+- different ways that the spirit captures our attention.
+- capturing our attention.
+Mystical life.